wduf/malloc-free/README.md

-# c-malloc-free
+# malloc-free

-my recreation of the malloc() and free() functions in c using pointer arithmetic
+My recreation of the malloc() and free() functions in C using pointer arithmetic.
+This was for my Operating Systems class.